rotarycut/covidreservations/README.md

 ## Assumptions
 1. Slots are standardized in 30 mins intervals from 9am - 3pm.
-2. Nurses will be able to sign up for slot & vaccination centre (This can be managed in another system, or manipulated in DB directly)
+2. Nurses will be able to sign up for slot & vaccination centre (This potentially can be managed in another system, or manipulated in DB directly)
 3. One person will only be able to attend 1 and only 1 booking only
-4.
+4. Update booking functionality will be subject to availability constraints

-## Improvements
+## Improvements if given more time
 1. Availability/forecast map to show future projected availability in the next x months
-2.
+2. UI can leverage the data from #1 to display a heatmap of sorts to show which days are more available than others

+## Rest Services project setup
+1. Import project as maven project
+2. mvn clean + mvn install
+3. Run ReservationToolApplication.java to start up web services container